MLA Titles | How to Format & Capitalize Source Titles

 Introductions, prefaces, forewords and afterwords

-Descriptive terms such as “introduction”, “preface”, “foreword” and “afterword” are capitalized if mentioned in an in-text citation, but are lowercase when mentioned in the text itself.
+Descriptive terms such as “introduction”, “preface”, “foreword” and “afterword” are capitalized if mentioned in an MLA in-text citation or in the Works Cited list, but not when mentioned in the text itself.

 Example of descriptive term capitalization

-In her preface to the work, added in a later edition of the publication, Bronte debates the morality of creating characters such as those featured in Wuthering Heights.
+In her preface to the work, added in a later edition, Brontë debates the morality of creating characters such as those featured in Wuthering Heights.

-If there is a unique title for the introduction, preface, foreword or afterword, then you must include that title in quotation marks, directly before the descriptive term, when referencing the source in the Works Cited list.
-If you need to use the title in the in-text citation (because the author name is not clear enough or there is no author name), you may shorten it.
+If there is a unique title for the introduction, preface, foreword or afterword, include that title in quotation marks instead of the generic section name when referencing the source in the Works Cited list or an in-text citation.

 Sources with no title

-For sources with no title, a description of the source acts as the title.
+For sources with no title, a brief description of the source acts as the title.

-Example of a general source reference with no title
+Example of a source reference with no title

 Follow these rules for capitalization:

-There are some exceptions to this general format: descriptions including titles of other works, such as comments on articles or reviews of movies; untitled short messages, like tweets; and emails.
+There are some exceptions to this general format: descriptions including titles of other works, such as comments on articles or reviews of movies; untitled short messages, like tweets; email messages; and untitled poems.

 Exceptions to general format for sources with no title

-If you need to mention the name of a work in the text itself, you must state the full title, omitting only any nonessential subtitle.
+If you need to mention the name of a work in the text itself, state the full title, but omit the subtitle.

 If you need to refer to the work multiple times, you may shorten the title to something familiar or obvious to the reader.
 For example, Huckleberry Finn for The Adventures of Huckleberry Finn.
 If in doubt, prefer the noun phrase.

-When you abbreviate a title, be sure to keep the formatting consistent.
-Even if the abbreviation consists only of letters, as in the MV example, it must be placed within quotation marks or italicized in the same way as you would if the source title were written in full.
+When you abbreviate a title, make sure you keep the formatting consistent.
+Even if the abbreviation consists only of letters, as in the MV example, it must be italicized or placed within quotation marks in the same way as it would be when written in full.